AlvajoyAsante/Little-Alchemy-Asset-Ripper/README.md

 ## Spritesheet & Quiz

 The spritesheet is saved as `elements_spritesheet.png`.
-The Pygame quiz tests element identification (y/n).
+The validation game is launched after the spritesheet is created.
+The quiz will only use the names provided in the `names` list.

 ## License